-If you’ve ever been to the Keys, they are laid back and tropical.
-It never fails to amaze me that I feel like I’ve traveled far from the mainland and somehow arrived on a Caribbean island.
+If you've ever been to the Keys, they are laid back and tropical.
+It never fails to amaze me that I feel like I've traveled far from the mainland and somehow arrived on a Caribbean island.
 Tropical drinks are the order of the day there.
 Refreshing cocktails such as Mango Pina Coladas, Sea Breeze and, of course, this rum punch.
-This punch is full of all those island flavors.
-Fresh orange juice, pineapple juice, a little pomegranate grenadine syrup and, of course, several kinds of rum!
+This punch is full of all those island flavors like fresh orange juice, pineapple juice, a little pomegranate grenadine syrup and, of course, several kinds of rum!

 The cocktail is said to have originated in the French Quarter of New Orleans at the iconic Pat O’Brien’s Bar.
 History says that, in order to obtain whiskey for his customer, Pat O’Brien had to purchase extra rum.
 In order to use this rum up, he concocted a drink that is today known as the Hurricane.
 And it’s called a Hurricane because the tall glass it was served in looked like a hurricane lamp.
 Who knew?